Taking Chances World Tour: Background and development

 Dion and her band rehearsed about 60 tracks, both in English and French.
-Among those, about 27 songs were performed in each show, according to each visited market.
-"Pour que tu m'aimes encore" was performed throughout the whole tour.
-It is the best-selling French-language single of all time, and one of the only French songs in music history to achieve chart success in many non-Francophone countries.
-The singer also performed several cover songs, including: James Brown's "I Got the Feelin'" and "It's a Man's Man's Man's World", and Queen's "We Will Rock You" and "The Show Must Go On" (although the last two were dropped starting with 27 October Winnipeg show).
-She also performed Kiki Dee's "I've Got the Music in Me" but the song was removed after concerts in South Korea.
+Among those, about 27 songs were selected and ultimately performed live, according to each visited market.
+"Pour que tu m'aimes encore", one of her biggest French songs, internationally, was performed throughout the whole tour; the song set records in the 1990s as the best-selling French-language single of all time, and one of the only French songs in music history to achieve chart success in many non-Francophone countries.
+The singer also performed several favorite cover songs, including: James Brown's "I Got the Feelin'" and "It's a Man's Man's Man's World", and Queen's "We Will Rock You" and "The Show Must Go On" (although the last two were dropped starting with 27 October Winnipeg show).
+She also performed Kiki Dee's "I've Got the Music in Me"; this song was removed after the show in South Korea.

-Although not officially a part of the Taking Chances Tour, Dion performed in front of 250,000 spectators at the Quebec City 400th Anniversary Concert.
-The concert was held at the Plains of Abraham on 22 August 2008.
-The concert was part of a year-long festivities to celebrate the founding of Quebec City.
-It was noted for being the largest crowd Dion has performed for in her entire recording history.
+When the tour ultimately reached Dion’s home province of Québec, Canada, she performed eight sold-out shows in Montréal and two in Québec City; furthermore, although not an official date on the Taking Chances Tour, on 22 August 2008, Dion performed a free show for 250,000 people—the single largest audience of her entire career—as part of the 400th anniversary of Quebec City; the concert was held at the legendary Plains of Abraham site.
 The show, exclusively performed in French, featured many special guests, including: Garou, Dan Bigras, Ginette Reno and Jean-Pierre Ferland.
-The show aired live on Bell Satellite TV and was watched by over 200,000 people.
+The show aired live on Bell Satellite TV and was seen by over 200,000 at-home viewers.